ratwolfzero/Chladni_Figures/README.md

 In his 1787 experiments:

-- An elastic plate was fixed at its center or edges.
+- An elastic plate (thin brass plate) was fixed at its center or edges.

 - It was vibrated with a violin bow at various frequencies.